 John McLarty: And, you know, remove that sense of his presence.

 Kimberly Faith: Right.
 And of course, right now, these Old Testament examples we’ve been talking about are examples of the spiritual empowerment for believers, right?
-But it’s really interesting how in Genesis six:five, and this is more couched towards unbelievers’ response to the spirit because we’re gonna talk about both categories.
-I mean, it’s there’s a different there’s a different dynamic of what happens when we quench the spirit or resist the spirit as believers
+But it’s really interesting how in Genesis 6:5, and this is more couched towards unbelievers’ response to the spirit because we’re going to talk about both categories.
+I mean, there’s a different dynamic of what happens when we quench the spirit or resist the spirit as believers

 John McLarty: As believers.